Ada-Developers-Academy/ada-precourse-v2/intro-to-python/functions.md

 This function is very similar to `get_number_from_user`.

 1. First, we will need to use `input` to get a string from the user and store it in a variable.
-1. Second, we need to check to see if the input is valid.
+2. Second, we need to check to see if the input is valid.
     * In `get_number_from_user`, we used `isnumeric()` to ensure that the input was a number.
 In this function, we need to check to see if the input is a letter, and if the input contains only one letter.
       - `letter_from_user.isalpha()` will return `True` if the string variable `letter_from_user` contains only alphabetical characters
       - `len(letter_from_user)` will tell us the length of the string
-2. Lastly, we need to return the input string
+3. Lastly, we need to return the input string
     - If the user gives bad input:
       - We print "Invalid letter please enter a single character."
       - Then return the input.
     - If the user gives valid input:
       - Then we just return the input.

+Write your code in the cell block below and click "Run Tests" to check that your solution meets the outlined requirements and passes the tests.
+In order to run this code in VSCode, you will need to first add this code into your `snowman.py` file, then from the `snowman_project` directory you will run `python snowman.py` in the terminal.
+Running this command will execute your code.

 We will expand this to a full solution in the next lesson.